Steve Heitzeg: 2000s: Death of the Dream, Voice of the Everglades, and Nobel Symphony

 In 2008, the James Sewell Ballet collaborated with Heitzeg on Social Movements, a 30-minute dance piece scored by Heitzeg on the themes of war, global warming, refugees and human rights and inspired in part by the self-sacrifice of the Quaker peace activist Norman Morrison, who set himself on fire in 1965 to protest the Vietnam War.
 Reviewer Camille Lefevre, writing for the Star Tribune, praised the music's "sensory and historical barrage ... packed with emotional and dramatic cues."

-While We Breathe, We Hope (Fanfare For Obama), which included text from Barack Obama's victory speech after his 2008 election win, was commissioned and premiered by The Chamber Music Society of Minnesota in 2009.
+While We Breathe, We Hope (Fanfare For Obama), which included text from President Barack Obama's victory speech after the 2008 election, was commissioned and premiered by The Chamber Music Society of Minnesota in 2009.

-2010s and 2020s: Symphony in Sculpture, American Nomad, and How Many Breaths?
+2010s: Wild Songs, Symphony in Sculpture, and American Nomad

-In 2011, Innova Recordings released Wild Songs, an album of compositions by Heitzeg and Lori Laitman sung by soprano opera and chamber music singer Polly Butler Cornelius and Zeitgeist members Heather Barringer and Patti Cudd, as well as recorded bonobo vocalizations.
-It features texts by Rachel Carson, Jane Goodall and Terry Tempest Williams.
-Reviewing the album, Steven Ritter of Audiophile Audition magazine called Heitzeg "a composer who is fiercely melodic and knows how to integrate disparate sounds into a whole".
+In 2011, Innova Recordings released Wild Songs, an album of compositions by Heitzeg and Lori Laitman sung by soprano Polly Butler Cornelius and Zeitgeist members Heather Barringer and Patti Cudd, as well as recorded bonobo vocalizations.
+It features texts by Rachel Carson, Jane Goodall, and Terry Tempest Williams.
+Steven Ritter of Audiophile Audition magazine called Heitzeg "a composer who is fiercely melodic and knows how to integrate disparate sounds into a whole".
 Dominy Clements of MusicWeb International magazine called the album "highly approachable" and praised the music as "full of fascination and variety. ...
 These are works which lead their own environmental consciousness-raising life with considerable communicative depth."
 Cheryl Coker of the Journal of the International Alliance for Women in Music called it "intriguing" and said that Cornelius was "excellent" and "consistently effective throughout her vocal range."

 In 2012, the Des Moines Symphony debuted Symphony in Sculpture, a 25-minute work commissioned for the Pappajohn Sculpture Park in Des Moines and for the 75th season of the Des Moines Symphony itself.
-It is divided into nine short movements, each representing one of the sculptures in the park.
-Music critic Michael Morain of The Des Moines Register felt the piece was too short, but said that "the music matches the sculptures with just a few thoughtful strokes."
+It has nine short movements, each representing one of the park's sculptures.
+Michael Morain of The Des Moines Register felt the piece was too short, but wrote, "the music matches the sculptures with just a few thoughtful strokes."
 Symphony in Sculpture II followed in 2015, covering six more sculptures and including windchimes made from chakra stones and olive branches, a steel mixing bowl from Heitzeg's late mother's kitchen, and trilobite and whalebone fossils.
-2019's Symphony in Sculpture III pays tribute to three more sculptures, including a sculpture by Ai Weiwei.
+2019's Symphony in Sculpture III pays tribute to three more sculptures, including one by Ai Weiwei.